 Get involved! - Opportunities for collaborative research are available, please communicate with us if you are interested in research, product evaluations and educational program opportunities.
 Learn more by visiting our Industry Partnership page.

-Teaching & Education Greenhouse
+Teaching and Education Greenhouse

 The Teaching & Education Greenhouse is used for the applied learning components of our Introduction to Hydroponics course and Advanced Hydroponics Course.
-Our introductory course is available for any student regardless of major, so that any UA student can learn to grow nutritious food, or cultivate a passion for CEA.
+Our introductory course is available for any student regardless of major, so that any UA student can learn to grow nutritious food or cultivate a passion for CEA.
 Each year we perform trials and collect data on different seed varieties.

-Research & Demo Greenhouses
+Research and Demo Greenhouses